 17. Other than those days scheduled under paragraphs 8 to 11, special lighting will not be approved to mark an event/occasion that occurs repeatedly, for example an annual Day or Week, unless it is a significant anniversary of that event/occasion.
 In addition, no event/occasion scheduled under paragraph 12 can be marked by special lighting more than once in any three-year period.

 18. Requests for special lighting should be made on a special lighting application form, which is available from the Events Office.
-The completed application form must be received by the Events Office no later than four weeks before the date(s) on which special lighting is being sought (see contact details below).
+You can contact the Events Office at the following email address: email@example.com.
+The completed application form must be received by the Events Office no later than four weeks before the date(s) on which special lighting is being sought.

-22. The requestor will be advised of any decision as soon as possible after it has been made.
-Where approval has been given, the necessary arrangements will be put in place to effect the special lighting.
+22. Once a decision has been made, the requestor will be advised as soon as possible thereafter.
+Where approval for special lighting has been given, the necessary arrangements will be put in place.

 23. Any costs incurred in providing special lighting over and above those costs that would normally be incurred through essential operational lighting will be charged to the requestor.